 SVPFit [Eichkorn95, Eichkorn97] and Def2SV [Weigend05], corresponding to the SVP basis set.

-The W06 fitting set of Ahlrichs and coworkers [Weigend05, Weigend06].
+The W06 fitting set of Ahlrichs and coworkers [Weigend05, Weigend06], designed for use with the Def2SVP, Def2TZVP and QZVP basis sets.

 Fit: Select the fitting set corresponding to the specified basis set.
 If there is no such fitting set, an error results.